JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * Exception handling in Julia is done using `try` - `catch` - `finally`, instead of `try` - `except` - `finally`.
 In contrast to Python, it is not recommended to use exception handling as part of the normal workflow in Julia due to performance reasons.
   * In Julia loops are fast, there is no need to write "vectorized" code for performance reasons.
   * Non-constant global variables impose a significant performance loss in Julia and should therefore be avoided (see [Performance Tips](@ref man-performance-tips)).
 For Python, global variables are not associated with a performance penalty.
-  * In Python `0`, `None`, empty list are evaluated to logical `False`.
+  * In Python, the majority of values can be used in logical context.
 In Julia, you need explicit conversion to Bool.
   * In Julia, a new local scope is introduced by most code blocks, including loops, `try`-`catch`-`finally` and comprehensions (note that `if` blocks do not introduce a new local scope).